 The passage of the following laws serves as the legal bases for the celebration of National Women’s Month:

-Proclamation No. 224, “Declaring the First Week of March of Every Year as Women’s Week and March 8, 1988 and Every Year Thereafter as Women’s Rights and International Peace Day.”
+Proclamation No. 224 s.
+1988, “Declaring the First Week of March of Every Year as Women’s Week and March 8, 1988 and Every Year Thereafter as Women’s Rights and International Peace Day.”
 Signed by former President Corazon C. Aquino on March 1, 1988, it affirmed our solidarity with the United Nations and recognized Filipino women’s contribution in the struggle for national independence, civil liberties, equality and human rights.

 Proclamation No, 227 s.
 1988, “Providing for the observance of the Month of March as ‘Women’s Role in History Month’” Signed by President Aquino on March 17, 1988, it reinforced the earlier proclamation by emphasizing the role of Filipino women in the social, cultural, economic and political development throughout our history.
 It provided for a month-long nationwide observance with appropriate ceremonies and activities to be spearheaded by the Commission

 R.A.
 6949 s.
 1990, “An Act to Declare March Eight of Every Year as a Working Special Holiday to be Known as National Women’s Day” was signed by President Aquino on April 10, 1990.
 The law further strengthened the impetus for the celebration by declaring every March 8 as a special working holiday and enjoining employees from the government and private sector to participate in activities conducted by their offices.